Updated July 19, 2026

 Today’s nisab value.

 The nisab is the minimum wealth at which zakat becomes due.
 It is fixed in two classical measures of precious metal, so its value in dollars moves with the gold and silver markets.
-Here is what each threshold is worth today.
+The number below is the realizable value — what your metal would actually fetch if sold to a dealer, the fairer threshold.
+The higher live spot price sits beside it; tap the ⓘ for why they differ.

 87.48 g of gold (20 mithqāl)